John Brooks (engraver): Career

-Brooks' first known work was executed in line-engraving at Dublin in 1730.
-The earliest engraved portrait of Peg Woffington is that by Brooks, dated June 1740.
-Between 1741 and 1746 Brooks produced at Dublin mezzotinto portraits and engravings.
+Brooks' first known work was executed in line-engraving at Dublin in 1730, a depiction of the Boyne obelisk as frontispiece of the 1730 Odes and Satyrs of Horace published by Samuel Fuller.
+The earliest engraved portrait of Peg Woffington is that by Brooks, dated June 1740, at which time he was working from Dick's Coffee House, Skinners Row.
+Between 1741 and 1746 Brooks produced at Dublin mezzotint portraits and engravings, having learnt the technique in London possibly under John Faber, working from and selling from Sir Isaac Newton's Head on Cork Hill.

 A catalogue of his works of Brooks was for the first time published by John Thomas Gilbert, and additions were made by John Chaloner Smith British Mezzotinto Portraits (1878).